le-coatFrederic/marketPlaceInBlockchain/README.md

 ### Running the program

-You now have to launch the program by right-clicking on it and chose java or with that command :
+You now have to launch the program by right-clicking on Main.class and chose java or with these command :
 ```
+cd src
 java Main
 ```